All of our content is written by humans, not robots. Learn More

 • Video specifications: You’ll also want to consider what the video from your cameras actually looks like, since recording an intruder isn’t useful if they just show up as a fuzzy blob.
 Pay attention to the video resolution and field of view.
 We like at least 1080p HD resolution, though we’re happiest with 4K security cameras.
 For the field of view, we insist on at least 120 degrees.
 Finally, test out the camera’s night vision capabilities, and see if you can make it focus on specific activity zones.

 • Price: Last but certainly not least, you’ll want to consider the security cameras’ prices.
-You can find wireless cameras, such as the ones from Wyze, that cost as little as $20.
-On the other end of the price spectrum, Vivint’s Outdoor Camera Pro runs for $399.
-A lot of this variation is due to what features the cameras offer.
-In general, though, you should be able to find a quality wireless camera for around $100 to $200.
+You can find wireless cameras, such as those from Wyze, starting at around $28.
+On the higher end, Vivint’s Outdoor Camera Pro runs for $399.
+Much of that price gap comes down to features.
+In general, a solid wireless camera will run you somewhere between $100 and $200.
 To learn more, read our Wyze camera review or our Vivint Outdoor Camera Pro review, or dive deeper into costs on our Wyze pricing page or our Vivint pricing page.

 Want great cameras but need to save time?
 We have you covered.
 Just head over to our list of the best wireless cameras on the market, or, if you’re looking specifically to protect your perimeter, check out our list of the best outdoor wireless cameras.